pawatsethaput/OpenBank/Ulster-Bank-OBP-API-Sandbox.md

 <br />
 Answers to PIN/password questions are: "1", "2", "3", "a", "b", "c"

+Other credentials are available on request.

 ####Social Finance Application
 The sandbox data is also available through a web application called Social Finance [here](https://ulsterbank-sofi.openbankproject.com/) and the default user credentials are the same as above.

-Note: Social Finance is also open sourced on [github] (https://github.com/OpenBankProject/Social-Finance).
+Note: Social Finance (Scala / Lift) is also open sourced on [github] (https://github.com/OpenBankProject/Social-Finance).